narner/graveyard/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 [QuietModemDemo](https://github.com/narner/graveyard/tree/master/QuietModem-Demo) - I was playing around with the [QuietModemKit](https://github.com/quiet/QuietModemKit), a data-over-sound framewwork.
-I was trying to see if I could make a modern version of a previous app I worked on, [Whistlr] (https://nickarner.com/projects_and_work/whistlr/).
+I was trying to see if I could make a modern version of a previous app I worked on, [Whistlr](https://nickarner.com/projects_and_work/whistlr/).
 The framework was pretty limited - could only send short character strings between mobile devices
 (though it could send pictures between a mobile device and a website), and the "ultrasonic" mode stil emitted a rather unpleasant audible tone.

 [Emotion Recognition + ARKit](https://github.com/narner/graveyard/tree/master/EmotionRecognition%2BARKit%20Demo) - This was an experiment to see if it would be